“A good start is half the work”Old Irish Proverb

-It’s important when writing their anecdotes that students attempt to capture their personal voice.
+It’s essential when writing anecdotes that students attempt to capture their personal voice.

 One way to help them achieve this is to instruct them to write as if they were orally telling their story to a friend.

-This ‘vocal’ style of writing helps to create the intimacy between writer and reader that is the hallmark of this type of opening.
+This ‘vocal’ style of writing helps to create intimacy between writer and reader, which is the hallmark of this type of opening.

 ESSAY STARTER TIP 2.
 THE BOLD PRONOUNCEMENT!